end2endzone/win32Arduino/README.md

 }
 ```

-Using Google Test framework, one can write the following unit test to validate the expectations of the `waitForButtonPress()` function:
+Using Google Test framework, one can write the following unit test to validate the behavior of the `waitForButtonPress()` function:

 ```cpp
 void simulatePinLowISR() {